tannineo/cs7ns6-groupwork/README.md

 usage: KVNode.jar
  -c,--client              Initiate as a client.
  -h,--help                Help
- -n,--name <arg>          The name of the server, omit to use a timestamped
-                          name.
-The server will read the persistent files (data, logs) due to the name.
  -o,--host <arg>          The host of server
  -p,--port <arg>          The port of server listening to -t,--target-host <arg>   The host of target server to join, omit this or